 loanDepot has announced yet another joint venture between itself and AV Homes, which effectively creates a new mortgage lending entity by the name of AVH Mortgage.

-The goal is to allow future residents of AV Homes communities to take advantage of a “one-stop shopping experience with their lender and their builder.”
+The goal is to let future residents of AV Homes communities take advantage of a “one-stop shopping experience with their lender and their builder.”

 The new partnership leverages loanDepot’s mello technology while providing a wide range of lending products to prospective home buyers.

 AVH Mortgage will be based out of Scottsdale, Arizona with a centralized team of licensed loan consultants supporting AV Homes communities across five markets (Charlotte, Jacksonville, Orlando, Phoenix, and Raleigh).

 AV Homes was founded in 1970 and sold 2,465 homes in 2016.
 They build communities for people of all ages as well as those aged 55+.